Renegade0/msfm/msfm/readme.txt

 MOD COMPONENTS:

-Group 1: Wizardís Staffs
+Group 1: Wizard‚Äôs Staffs
-Wizardís Staff for BG:EE
+Wizard‚Äôs Staff for BG:EE
 Staff of Wizardry for BG2:EE and IWD:EE
 Custom inventory animation for SoW
 Staff of the Magi with ranged attack and custom tweaks